-MultiCharts trading platform is award-winning trading software.
-Whether you are a new trader or a professional, MultiCharts has features that may help you achieve your trading goals.
+MultiCharts trading platform is an award-winning trading software.
+Whether you are a new trader or a professional, MultiCharts has features that can help you achieve your trading goals.
 High-definition charting, built-in indicators and strategies, one-click trading from chart and DOM, high-precision backtesting, brute-force and genetic optimization, automated execution and support for EasyLanguage scripts are all key tools at your disposal.
-The freedom of choice has been the driving idea behind MultiCharts as you can see in the wide choice of supported data feeds and brokers.
+Freedom of choice has been the driving idea behind MultiCharts as you can see in the wide choice of supported data feeds and brokers.
 Choose your trading method, test it, and start trading with any supported broker you like—that's the advantage of MultiCharts.

-- Access all data from Scripts, for instruments that are not even charted.
+- Access all data from Scripts for instruments that are not even charted.

 - Create custom toolbars.